ucsf-wynton/wynton-website-hpc/docs/hpc/howto/log-in-without-pwd.md

 ### Automatically connect with X11 Forwarding

-If you use `ssh -X`, when you connect to the cluster, that is, you use X11 Forwarding for remote graphics etc., then you make this the default by adding `ForwardX11 yes` to the above `Host *.{{
-site.cluster.domain }}` in `~/.ssh/config` on your local computer:
+If you often use `ssh -X` when connecting to the cluster, that is, you use often X11 Forwarding for remote graphics etc., then you can make this the default by adding `ForwardX11 yes` to the above `Host *.{{ site.cluster.domain }}` in `~/.ssh/config` on your local computer:

 ```lang-none
 Host *.{{ site.cluster.domain }}